AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 > "*I had "separated my concerns", but there was still a very obvious coupling between my CSS and my HTML.
 Most of the time my CSS was like a mirror for my markup; perfectly reflecting my HTML structure with nested CSS selectors.*
 >
-> *My markup wasn't concerned with styling decisions, but my CSS was very concerned with my markup structure.*
+> My markup wasn't concerned with styling decisions, but my CSS was very concerned with my markup structure.
 >
-> *Maybe my concerns weren't so separated after all.*" —[CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)
+> Maybe my concerns weren't so separated after all." —[CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)

 In principle, this makes sense.
 But as we'll see, Tailwind doesn't actually solve this problem of "separation of concerns."
 And it actually introduces several other problems.